 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

 Environment variables in App Platform provide a way to store environment information at the container or application levels that your app can access at build or runtimes.
-We also provide many bindable app-specific and resource level variables, such as the app’s URL or database CA certificate values.
+We also provide many bindable app-specific and component-level variables, such as the app’s URL or database CA certificate values.

 When creating an app, specify environment variables on the Environment screen.
 Click the Encrypt checkbox to obscure the variable’s values from all build, deployment, and application logs.